 The Gray Market

-This free website's biggest source of support is when you use these links to get your stuff from the same places I do when you get anything, regardless of the country in which you live.
-Thanks!
+This ad-free website's biggest source of support is when you use any of these links to approved sources when you get anything, regardless of the country in which you live.
+Buy only from the approved sources I use myself for the best prices, service, return policies and selection.
+Thanks for helping me help you!
 Ken.

 See also How and Where to Buy Photo Equipment.